Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**8 JULY**
+Morning checking course score, build up the database structure for products.
+Rest of the day began to launch settled design in webflow.
+Start from product detail page.

+**7 JULY**
+Night off sending flatmate back China.

 **6 JULY**
 Midterm with Jules.
 Rearrange the story squence and logic in my-mission page with live feedback from friend.